- About Us

 Nicola is experienced in licensing matters including but not limited to alcohol and entertainment, gambling and taxis.
 She is regularly instructed by Local Authorities and private landlords in relation to breaches of HMO licences.
 She frequently appears on appeals to the Magistrates’ and Crown Courts and in the High Court by way of Judicial Review proceedings.

-Nicola’s public law experience has included representing Government departments and Local Authorities in tribunals and in judicial review applications.
-She has substantial experience in writing Opinions and Advices, drafting skeleton arguments, pre-action protocol letters, N461 and N462 forms and associated grounds.
+Nicola’s has substantial public law experience including representing Government departments and Local Authorities in tribunals and in judicial review applications.

 Instructed to bring proceedings against the decision of a Local Authority to extend two Conservation Areas in central London.
 It was argued that decision was ultra vires section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990 and that it was procedurally unfair due to flaws in the consultation process.